 That’s when I saw the police car coming down the westbound lane.
 As the man’s first step landed on the left eastbound lane, the police car turned and started driving through the median.

-There were no cars in the left lane, which the man made a mad dash across and then ran in front of the semi trailer ahead of me.
+There were no cars in the left lane, across which the man made a mad dash before running in front of the semi trailer ahead of me.
 I slowed down, expecting to have to slam my brakes when the semi ran him over.